TerisaManuel/Tech-Background/02-projects/README.md

 <details>
 <summary>💡 The Problem</summary>
 <br>
-- I enjoy working out at home but couldn't tell if I was doing exercises correctly
+- I enjoy working out at home but couldn’t tell if I was doing exercises correctly
-- Following YouTube videos wasn't reliable, poor form leads to bad results and injury risk
+- Following YouTube videos wasn’t reliable, poor form leads to bad results and injury risk
 - Needed a tool that actually **guided me in real time** and tracked progress
 </details>
 ---